ridewithoutstomach/KVRouite/README.md

   inside them are built for macOS 15 - among them `QtGui`, `QtWidgets` and `libshiboken6`.
 On macOS 13 or 14 the `pip install` therefore succeeds and the application still refuses to start, because macOS will not load those libraries.
-The ready-made bundles contain the same libraries and have the same floor.
-Measured on 2026-09-04 in the shipped 6.03 bundles: 18 files declare a minimum of macOS 15.0, on both architectures.
+Measured on 2026-09-04: 18 of these library files declare a minimum of macOS 15.0, on both architectures.
 - **Python 3.12.10 or newer, or 3.14.x (64-bit)** from
   [python.org](https://www.python.org/downloads/macos/) - take the *macOS
   64-bit universal2 installer*.
 Neither Homebrew nor pyenv is needed.